 Running is like other types of training: It works very specific, which means that a large part of the training, has to be on or around the race pace – the pace you expect to maintain on your chosen race in the future.
-Therefore, it’s important that you adjust the training to the right pace, which means the right intensity, so you get the most out of your resources.
+Therefore, you must adjust the training to the right pace, which means the right intensity, so you get the most out of your resources.
 Many training programs work with different intensities.
 Thus, when you run, you have to learn to distinguish between these intensities.

-Two methods are very suited to find the right pace, and thus manage your progress.
+Two methods are very suited to find the right pace and thus manage your progress.
 One of them is particular for beginners who don’t want to invest in expensive technical equipment such as Sports Watches at least before they know that running is their preferred training form or they just don’t like the technical aspects.
 Therefore, the best choice here is…

 Over time, most runners get a really good sense of their running pace.
-However, if you are beginner, it will in most cases be a benefit learning to know your body’s signals, as the first experience.
+However, if you are beginner, it will in most cases be beneficial learning to know your body’s signals, as the first experience.
 Then you can use a heart rate monitor later, be instead aware of your breathing, listen to it and adjust the pace accordingly.

 The Borg Scale